hyli-ai/dm-cassandra/README.md

 2. Follow each step in the jupyter notebook `project_etl.ipynb` to finish the project.

-## Notes on NoSQL database and Apache Cassandra
+## Notes on NoSQL Database and Apache Cassandra

-When to use NoSQL database
+### When to use a NoSQL database

-* Need high Availability in the data: Indicates the system is always up and there is no downtime.
+* Need **high Availability** in the data: Indicates the system is always up and there is no downtime.

-* Have Large Amounts of Data.
+* Have **Large Amounts** of Data.

-* Need Linear Scalability: The need to add more nodes to the system so performance will increase linearly.
+* Need **Linear Scalability**: The need to add more nodes to the system so performance will increase linearly.

-* Low Latency: Shorter delay before the data is transferred once the instruction for the transfer has been received.
+* **Low Latency**: Shorter delay before the data is transferred once the instruction for the transfer has been received.

 * Need fast reads and write

-The CAP Theorem
+### The CAP Theorem

 It is impossible for a distributed data store to simultaneously provide more than two out of three guarantees of **C**onsistency, **A**vailability, and **P**artition tolerance.